ScottStevenWhite/swan-health/README.md

   - Named and time-stamped (e.g., “Breakfast”, “Dinner”, “Post-workout shake”).
 - **Foods / Recipe Portions**
   - Ingredient-level breakdown where available.
-  - Stored per 100g or per serving.
+  - Stored per 100g or per serving where appropriate.

 From this, Swan computes: